-Of the RM1.375 trillion worth of household debt, 58% were housing loans, 14% for other debts, 13% for personal loans, 12% for car loans and the remaining 3% for credit card debts.

-Although there is no latest figure on the amount of household debt as of June 2022, it has already exceeded the amount of federal government debt at RM1.045 trillion.
+Of the RM1.375 trillion worth of household debt, 58% were housing loans, 14% for other debt, 13% for personal loans, 12% for car loans and the remaining 3% for credit card debts.
+Although there is no latest figure on the amount of household debt as of June 2022, it has already exceeded the amount of federal government debt - at RM1.045 trillion.

-Hence, there is an increasing concern that more lower M40, B40 and hardcore poor Malaysian households would not be able to cope with paying for basic expenses and bills such as food, utilities (including water and electricity), car or housing loan instalments and children's education during this cost-of-living crisis.
+Hence, there is an increasing concern that more lower M40, the B40 and the hardcore poor Malaysian households would not be able to cope with paying for basic expenses and bills like food, utilities (including water and electricity), car or housing loan instalments and children's education during this cost-of-living crisis.

-The Department of Statistics Malaysia revealed sustained inflationary pressures in the food and non-alcoholic beverages category for three consecutive months from 4.1% in April to 5.2% in May and 6.1% in June.

-This has translated to a higher CPI in Malaysia in June compared with previous months from 2.3% year-on-year in April to 2.8% and 3.4% in May and June, respectively.
+The Department of Statistics Malaysia (DOSM) revealed sustained inflationary pressures in the food and non-alcoholic beverages category for three consecutive months - from 4.1% in April to 5.2% in May and 6.1% in June.
+This has translated to a higher CPI in Malaysia in June compared to previous months - from 2.3% year-on-year (y-o-y) in April to 2.8% and 3.4% in May and June, respectively.

-As of June 30, the EPF's special withdrawal facility comprising i-Lestari, i-Sinar, i-Citra and the special one-off withdrawal of RM10,000 has recorded a total of RM145 billion in funds withdrawn by members.
+As of June 30, the Employees' Provident Fund (EPF)'s special withdrawal facility comprises of i-Lestari, i-Sinar, i-Citra and the special one-off withdrawal of RM10,000 has recorded a total of RM145 billion funds withdrawn by the members.

 Out of the 12.78 million Malaysians who contribute to the EPF, a total of 6.62 million members (or 52%) under 55 have less than RM10,000 in savings.

-Of that number, 4.99 million members (or 75%) were bumiputra members.
+Of that number, 4.99 million members (or 75%) were Bumiputera members.

-At the same time, there were 3.2 million members below age 55 at a very critical low savings level of less than RM1,000, of which 2.58 million (or 81%) were bumiputra members.
+At the same time, there were 3.2 million members below age 55 at a very critical low savings level of less than RM1,000, of which 2.58 million (or 81%) were Bumiputera members.

 When EPF contributors exhaust all of their savings, they will apply for loans from financial institutions to pay off their owing expenses.
 When they cannot access bank loans, their last resort is to borrow money from moneylenders with high or exorbitant interest rates.

-This means that many Malaysians now are struggling to recover from their financial woes over the past two years of the pandemic (2020 to 2021).

-Recent findings from the global market analysis firm Ipsos have revealed that Malaysians worry over inflation and poverty (as the top anxieties) compared with the Covid-19 pandemic.
+This means that many Malaysians now are struggling to recover from their financial woes from the past two years of the pandemic (2020-2021).
+Recent findings from the global market analysis firm Ipsos have revealed that Malaysians worry over inflation and poverty (as the top anxieties) compared to the Covid-19 pandemic.

-When the survey was conducted between May 27 and June 10, 23% of Malaysian respondents said they struggled financially, with 45% feeling they were just getting by.

-The proportion of Malaysians having a comfortable life has also dipped to 29%, compared with the global average of 49% from all 28 countries surveyed.
+When the survey was conducted between May 27 and June 10, 23% of Malaysian respondents said that they struggled financially with 45% felt they were just getting by.
+The proportion of Malaysians having a comfortable life has also dipped to 29%, compared to the global average of 49% from all 28 countries surveyed.

-Will the overnight policy rate (OPR) hike from Bank Negara Malaysia (BNM) for the second time in July lead to more Malaysians becoming even more financially vulnerable?
+Will the overnight policy rate (OPR) hike from the Bank Negara for the second time in July lead to more Malaysians becoming even more financially vulnerable?

-Malaysians are now having to face the risk of financial crimes which are now on the rise based on media reports.
+Malaysians are now even having to face the risk of financial crimes which are now on the rise - based on media reports.

-In light of the recently known iPay88 cybersecurity breach incident that may compromise the data of credit/debit card users, there is an increasing fear that more Malaysians will experience unauthorised withdrawals from banking accounts without proper authorisation or consent.
+In light of the recently known iPay88 cybersecurity breach incident that may compromise the data of credit/debit card users, there is an increasing fear that more Malaysians will experience unauthorised withdrawal from an individual's banking account without proper authorisation or consent by the individual.